marek-mikolajczyk/terraform-jenkins/README.md

     ├── packer - build AWS AMI
     ├── scripts - shell scripts for Packer.
-Configures user 'automation' on ec2 ├── secrets - ssh keypair for ec2 for user automation └── terraform - builds ec2 webserver with security group (port 8080 from world and 22 from my laptop).
-Builds S3 bucket and puts there the ansible inventory generated from TF template
+Configures user 'automation' on ec2 ├── secrets - ssh keypair for ec2 for user automation └── terraform
+           - builds ec2 webserver with security group (port 8080 from world and 22 from my laptop).
+           - builds S3 bucket and puts there the ansible inventory generated from TF template

 # Variables